Farmentano12/FinalProject_DC/README.md

 # FinalProject_DC
-This is a repository in which I will upload the dataset, code and report of my Final Project for HarvardX Data Scientist Certificatio
+This is a repository in which I will upload the dataset, code and report of my Final Project for HarvardX Data Scientist Certification

 Even if the datasets are available here, the code ir R runs perfectly well as they are linked to Google Drive.